What is the “Family House”?

 Common practice with IT at these locations

 In these places, there may not be an intention to have full Internet service at these houses because the main householder may not be a regular Internet user.
 But what can happen is that other people in the house make regular use of the Internet.
-This would typically be achieved through each device that other people bring in using its 3G or similar wireless-broadband service for their Internet.
+This would typically be achieved through each device that other people bring in using a mobile-broadband service for their Internet.

 A significant cost difference